2011 Malaysian Grand Prix

 The 2011 Malaysian Grand Prix (formally the 2011 Formula 1 Petronas Malaysia Grand Prix) was a Formula One motor race held on 10 April 2011 at the Sepang International Circuit in Selangor, Malaysia.
 It was the second round of the 2011 Formula One season.
 The 56-lap race was won by Red Bull Racing driver Sebastian Vettel after starting from pole position.
 Jenson Button finished second in a McLaren, and Nick Heidfeld completed the podium for Renault, in third place.
-It was his last podium.

 As a consequence of the race, Vettel extended his lead in the World Drivers' Championship to 24 points over Button.
 Button's McLaren teammate Lewis Hamilton, who finished eighth in Malaysia, fell 4 points behind Button in third, tied on points with Mark Webber who finished fourth in the race.
 In the World Constructors' Championship, Red Bull's 37-point haul from the weekend allowed them to extend the championship lead over McLaren to 24 points, with Ferrari a further 12 points behind in third position.

-This was Renault's last podium until the 2020 Eifel Grand Prix.
+This was Heidfeld's last podium and also Renault's last podium until the 2020 Eifel Grand Prix.